 34. Food Truck Owner

-Got a secret recipe or a stellar idea for food experience but owning a restaurant isn’t feasible yet.
+Got a secret recipe or a stellar idea for a food experience but owning a restaurant isn’t feasible yet.
 How about launch your vision on a food truck and see it grow wings.
 Once you know your idea works and you have enough experience, you can look for ways to invest in a full-fledged restaurant.

 35. Personal Trainer